D-optimal Designs with Ordered Categorical Data

 \fontsize{12}{14pt plus.8pt minus .6pt}\selectfont

 {\bf 1.
 Introduction}

 In this paper we determine optimal and efficient designs for factorial experiments with qualitative factors and ordered categorical responses, or simply ordinal data.
-Design of experiment with multinomial response, and ordered categories in particular, is becoming increasingly popular in a rich variety of scientific disciplines especially when human evaluations are involved \citep{christensen2013}.
-Examples include wine bitterness study \citep{randall1989}, potato pathogen experiments \citep{omer2000}, radish seedling's damping-off study \citep{krause2001}, polysilicon deposition study \citep{wu2008}, beef cattle research \citep{osterstock2010}, and toxicity study \citep{agresti2013}.
+Design of experiment with multinomial response, and ordered categories in particular, is becoming increasingly popular in a rich variety of scientific disciplines, especially when human evaluations are involved (\cite{christensen2013}).
+Examples include a wine bitterness study (\cite{randall1989}), potato pathogen experiments (\cite{omer2000}), a radish seedling's damping-off study (\cite{krause2001}), a polysilicon deposition study (\cite{wu2008}), beef cattle research (\cite{osterstock2010}), and a toxicity study (\cite{agresti2013}).

 This research is motivated by an {\it odor removal study} conducted by the textile engineers at the University of Georgia.
-The scientists studied the manufacture of bio-plastics containing odorous volatiles, which need to be removed before commercialization.
+The scientists studied the manufacture of bio-plastics containing odorous volatiles, that need to be removed before commercialization.
 For that purpose, a $2^2$ factorial experiment was conducted using algae and synthetic plastic resin blends.
-The two factors are {\tt types of algae} ($x_1$: raffinated or solvent extracted algae ($-$), catfish pond algae ($+$)) and {\tt synthetic resins} ($x_2$: polyethylene ($-$), polypropylene ($+$)).
-The response $Y$ has three ordered categories: serious odor ($j=1$), medium odor ($j=2$), and almost no odor ($j=3$).
-Following the traditional factorial design theory, a pilot study with equal number ($10$ in this case) of replicates at each experimental setting was conducted, known as a {\it uniform design}.
+The factors were {\tt types of algae} ($x_1$: raffinated or solvent extracted algae ($-$), catfish pond algae ($+$)) and {\tt synthetic resins} ($x_2$: polyethylene ($-$), polypropylene ($+$)).
+The response $Y$ had three ordered categories: serious odor ($j=1$), medium odor ($j=2$), and almost no odor ($j=3$).
+Following traditional factorial design theory, a pilot study with equal numbers ($10$ in this case) of replicates at each experimental setting was conducted, a {\it uniform design}.
 The results are summarized in Table~\ref{tab:odor}, where $y_{ij}$ represents the number of responses falling into the $j$th category under the $i$th experimental setting.
 As demonstrated later (Section~4), the best design identified by our research could improve the efficiency by 25\% with only three experimental settings involved.

 \lhead[ \thepage\fancyplain{}\leftmark]{}\rhead[]{\fancyplain{}\rightmark \thepage}